markjconlon/financialBlog/_posts/2025-01-06-portfolio-update-december-2024.md

 That's all for this months review thank you for reading.
 I hope you enjoyed my expansions on the Dividend snowball and splitting up my two TFSA accounts.
 I hope you can check in next week for building a financial plan from scratch in 2025!

-You can support my by:
+You can support me by:
 - [Subscribing to my YouTube Channel](https://www.youtube.com/@FinancialFreedomAnOdyssey?sub_confirmation=1)
 - [Using my WealthSimple referral link](https://my.wealthsimple.com/app/public/trade-referral-signup?code=VUGTXQ)
 - Simply continuing to read my weekly posts here.